dkuanyshbaev/carbon-assets/README.md

 4. Custodian verifies all data via the link from the previous step and `mint` carbon assets to the user's account.
 5. The user can burn carbon assets that they have (that is what carbon assets are made for) via `self_burn` extrinsic.
 Then user receives a BurnCertificate.
 The user can burn a particular carbon asset many times - all changes sum up in the BurnCertificate.
 The Custodian also can burn carbon assets for the user via `burn` extrinsic.
 The user also receives a BurnCertificate.

+### UI

+Here's a repo with source code of a dApp for tokenization flow above: https://github.com/EvercityEcosystem/carbon-dapp

 ## Interface

 ### Dispatchable Functions